 Wire-wrapping doesn't require any soldering supplies, and with only a few tools needed you can create a simple ring in no time.

-TIP: It's great to practise with plated silver wire as a budget option but do be aware it's harder to work with than sterling silver which is much more malleable.
+TIP: It's great to practice with plated silver wire as a budget option but do be aware it's harder to work with than sterling silver which is much more malleable.

 1. Lay the wire straight on a flat surface and measure approximately 40cm.